Skip to main content

 FilmBank Media

-Previously, businesses and organisations had to obtain separate music licences from PPL and PRS for Music.
-However, it has come together to form PPL PRS Ltd and launch TheMusicLicence.
+Before, businesses and organisations had to get separate music licences from PPL and PRS for music.
+But nowadays both are merged into one PPL PRS Ltd which launched TheMusicLicence.

 • Why do I need a licence?